mac912/hello/README.md

 Twitter

-twitter.py is the file where you can find the code for scrapping all the tweets by passing hashtags and mentions with date
+With the above script you can find the code for scrapping all the tweets by passing hashtags and mentions with date

 ## Installation